aavalkov/texting-app/README.md

 ##Setup

 You will need to create an account through Twilio.
-The basic free account will allow you to send texts(to verified numbers) through a phone number that Twilio provides you with.
+The basic free account will allow you to send texts (to verified numbers only) through a phone number that Twilio provides you with.

 In your terminal, clone the repo